 The steering column in the car does a few obvious things.
 It holds the steering wheel and lets you turn the car.
 It also holds the switches for the turn-signals, the horn and the 4-way flasher.
 All of those switches will wire to the inputs on your MASTERCELL.
 The MASTERCELL will send commands to the different POWERCELLs in the car to turn lights on and off plus sound the horn.
 Wiring the switches to the MASTERCELL is really easy.
 There is a diagram on our website that shows how to do this.
 You can see it here.

 Note that most steering column manufacturers use the GM-style turn-signal switch.
 These have been used in cars for years with very few changes.
-Companies like IDIDIT and Flaming River use this exact column switch.
+Companies like IDIDIT and Flaming River use this exact same column switch.
 The diagram above will work for any of these columns.

 The wires colors for the steering column connector are shown on the left side of the wiring diagram above.
 We also show the details of the connector.
 Almost all of the wires in the column connector need to connect to MASTERCELL input wires.
 The two that are unused are the yellow and green wires on the column connector.
 Check the configuration sheet that came with your kit.
 You want to match the wire function to the wires on the right of the diagram, not necessarily the wire color.
 Wire colors may vary from different kits.
 Always use your configuration sheet for the right wire colors.

 The black wire on the column connector needs to connect to your MASTERCELL horn input wire.
 In our configuration this is the blue wire with the yellow tracer on the A input harness.
 This is input number 9.